 Then, taking these three numbers you can then use an online calculator, like this one to calculate the taper length of the bridge pin before ordering a suitable replacement.

-The tapered size of the bridge pin holes can also be adjusted using a bridge pinhole reamer but this is a specialist job and requires the skills of a luthier or someone with experience who has performed this type of job before.
+The tapered size of the bridge pin holes can also be adjusted using a bridge pinhole reamer but this is a specialist job and requires the skills of a luthier or someone with experience performing this type of job.

 While a seemingly small and unimportant component, bridge pins play an important role and should be installed correctly by following the steps above.
 If you got something from this article, be sure to check out our other guitar maintenance articles for more tips.